guireibar/teamcity-documentation/topics/create-pipeline.md

 >To simplify step 4 in the future, you can use the artifact browser (![popup-artifacts-tree.png](popup-artifacts-tree.png)).
 When there is at least one finished dependent build that already produced some artifacts, TeamCity can show them in a tree, so you can choose them in a handy way.

-At this point, you can start the first _TodoApp_ build and, after its finish, run a _TodoImage_ build.
-As a result of this build, TeamCity will produce a Docker image.
-Note that to compose a Docker image, a [TeamCity agent](build-agent.md) needs to have [Docker](https://www.docker.com/) installed and running on its machine, so make sure to install it in advance.

-## Configure Snapshot Dependency

-Passing artifacts automatically is great, but might get unpredictable unless there is a way to ensure they are processed within the same context on all stages of the chain.

-To create a real synchronized pipeline, you need to connect builds with a _snapshot dependency_.
-We use the word _snapshot_ to describe a specific state of the project's sources, or basically a specific commit.
-If you connect multiple builds with snapshot dependencies, they are guaranteed to process the same sources.

->In special cases, you can create a chain where revision synchronization is disabled.
-Read more about advanced features of snapshot dependencies [here](snapshot-dependencies.md).

-Let's compliment our existing artifact dependency with a snapshot dependency:
-1. Open the __Dependencies__ settings tab of _TodoImage_ and click __Add new snapshot dependency__.
-2. Select _TodoApp_ as a build config to depend on.
-3. Leave the default settings and save the dependency.

-Note that a build chain is a sequence of builds connected with snapshot dependencies.
+It is important to remember that a _build chain is a sequence of builds connected with snapshot dependencies_.
 Some of the builds might also be connected with artifact dependencies, but this is not a mandatory condition.

 ## Run Simple Chain

 At this point, the first two builds are already chained together, and you can run your first chain.
+Note that to compose a Docker image, a [TeamCity agent](build-agent.md) needs to have [Docker](https://www.docker.com/) installed and running on its machine, so make sure to install it in advance.

 When you run any build from a chain, whether it's the last one or medium one, TeamCity gathers all the other chained builds into a sequence, according to their dependencies.
 As you saw on our sample chain's scheme, _TodoImage_ always runs after _TodoApp_; _Test1_ and _Test2_ start only after _TodoImage_ finishes and run in parallel to each other.

 Let's run the _TodoImage_ build with the __Run__ button.
 Notice how TeamCity automatically runs a new _TodoApp_ build first and, after its finish, launches the following _TodoApp_ build.

->If you had at least one finished _TodoApp_ build before running a chain and this build has a suitable revision, TeamCity can simply reuse it as the first stage of the chain.
-You can disable this optimization mechanism anytime in the snapshot dependency settings.
+As a result of this chain, TeamCity produces a Docker image.

+>To speed up a chain, TeamCity can reuse already finished builds instead of running new ones.
+Read about this optimization mechanism [here](snapshot-dependencies.md#Suitable+Builds).

-To view the statuses of all chained builds, go to __Build Configuration Home__ of any of these builds and open the __Dependencies__ tab of __Build Results__:
+To view the statuses of all chained builds, go to __Build Configuration Home__ of any chained build and open the __Dependencies__ tab of __Build Results__:

 <img src="simpleBuildChain.png" width="1217" alt="Simple build chain in TeamCity"/>